What Is PEX Plumbing and How Does It Work?

 Can I install PEX plumbing myself to save money?

-DIY PEX installation is possible for homeowners with basic plumbing knowledge and the right tools, potentially saving 30-50% on labor costs.
-However, local building codes typically require permits and inspections regardless of who performs the work.
-Push-fit connections offer the easiest entry point for simple repairs, while crimp or clamp methods require tool investment but reduce per-connection costs for larger projects.
-Expansion systems demand more expensive tools but provide superior results.
-For whole-house repiping, professional installation ensures code compliance, proper support spacing, and warranty protection that may outweigh DIY savings.
+DIY PEX installation is possible for homeowners with basic plumbing knowledge and the right tools, potentially saving 30 to 50% on labor costs.
+However, local building codes (which now follow 2024 to 2025 IPC/UPC editions in many states) typically require permits and inspections regardless of who performs the work.
+Push-fit connections offer the easiest entry point for simple repairs, while crimp or clamp methods require modest tool investment for larger projects.
+For whole-house repiping, professional installation ensures code compliance, proper support spacing, and warranty protection.

 What causes PEX pipes to fail and how can I prevent problems?

-The most common causes of PEX failure include UV exposure (causing brittleness and cracking), rodent damage (chewing through pipes), improper installation (kinked pipes, incorrect fittings, inadequate support), and prolonged exposure to chlorine concentrations exceeding manufacturer specifications.
-Prevent problems by protecting all PEX from direct sunlight, installing physical barriers in rodent-prone areas, hiring certified installers or following manufacturer guidelines precisely, and testing water quality if using well water with chemical treatment.
-Regular visual inspections of accessible PEX in crawl spaces and attics catch potential issues before they cause damage.
+The most common causes of PEX failure include UV exposure (causing brittleness and cracking), rodent damage, improper installation (kinked pipes, incorrect fittings, inadequate support), and prolonged exposure to high chlorine concentrations.
+Brass fitting failures from dezincification are also a common issue, which is why modern codes require NSF 14-certified fittings.
+Prevent problems by protecting all PEX from direct sunlight, installing physical barriers in rodent-prone areas, choosing PEX-B for high-chlorine water, and hiring certified installers or following manufacturer guidelines precisely.

 How much does it cost to repipe a house with PEX in 2026?